VLOOKUP vs. XLOOKUP: Choosing the Best Excel Function for Lookups

 Share

 In Excel, both VLOOKUP and XLOOKUP are powerful functions for retrieving data from a table based on a specified criterion.
-However, they have distinct differences in functionality and usability that can impact your data analysis.
-This article will compare VLOOKUP vs. XLOOKUP, providing examples to illustrate when to use each function effectively.
+Below, we will walk through an example of both functions and compare their key differences.

 VLOOKUP Overview

-The VLOOKUP function has been a staple in Excel for many years.
+The VLOOKUP function has been a core function in Excel for many years.
 Its syntax is as follows:

 =VLOOKUP(lookup_value, table_array, col_index_num, [range_lookup])